adjtomo/seisflows/docs/start_here.rst

     seisflows par -h

-For more information on the SeisFlows3 command line tool, see the `command line tool <command_line_tool.html>`__ docs page.
+For more information on the SeisFlows command line tool, see the `command line tool <command_line_tool.html>`__ docs page.

 Running an example problem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get further than the command line help messages, SeisFlows3 requires an
+To get further than the command line help messages, SeisFlows requires an
 external numerical solver to operate.

 We recommend running example problem 1, which will download and compile